gluo30/LOCC/README.md

 >j <- grep("E2F1", PtExpressionZ$Hugo_Symbol)

-The LOCC analysis can will take a long time to run if it attempts analysis LOCC scores for every single gene.
+The LOCC analysis can will take a long time to run if it attempts to analyze LOCC scores for every single gene.
-I would recommend not running this loop until all the other code is run.
+I would recommend not running this particular loop until all the other code can be run.
 If you # out these lines, you can run the rest of the code to make sure it works.

 >#Loop over all genes, will take a long time
 >